pmndrs/use-gesture/README.md

 Demo: https://codesandbox.io/embed/l2wy87l28l

+In this example we use useGesture's default syntax, where each change ends up re-rendering the component so that we get fresh props that we simply stick into the view.
+In this case we fetch `local` off the gesture evnt, which keeps track of delta positions after release, so we never have to read out the dom for positioning of the dom node.

 ```jsx
 const [bind, { local: [x, y] }] = useGesture()
 return <div {...bind()} style={{ transform: `translate3d(${x}px,${y}px,0)` }} />